bjodah/egolpy/README.md

 This package is written in python, i.e. no compilation is required.
 However, in order to speed facilitate rapid development the package relies on pygame for graphical presentation.

-In order to get a copy of egolpy execute:
+In order to get a copy of Egolpy execute:

     git clone https://github.com/bjodah/egolpy.git